nerdishbynature/mobileonly.tools/_posts/2016-10-04-5-useful-things-you-wouldn't-think-Siri-can-do-for-you.markdown

 ## 3. Time

 Of course you can look at the clock to find out the time, but sometimes you have to set a meeting in a different country on a different continent in a different time zone and we all know how this might end.
 To help you, Siri can do the same queries as with Dates.
-Ask her what the time at home is or how late it is in Singapore.
+Ask what time it is at home or how late it is in Singapore.
 Simple and safe.

 __Hey Siri, what time is it in Singapore?__